-- (1) Indirect and selling expenses for the year ended December 31, 2006 included a second quarter pre-tax charge of \$4.3 million resulting from the abandonment of our San Francisco, California leased facility and abandonment of a portion of our Lexington, Massachusetts leased facility, a \$2.7 million bonus payment related to the initial public offering of our common stock, and a non-cash compensation charge of \$1.1 million.
-See "Management's discussion and analysis of financial condition and results of operations-Operating Expenses-Indirect and selling expenses." - (2) Indirect and selling expenses for the year ended December 31, 2005 included a non-cash compensation charge of \$2.1 million in December 2005 resulting from the acceleration of the vesting of all then outstanding stock options.
-See "Management's discussion and analysis of financial condition and results of operations-Results of Operations-Year ended December 31, 2005 compared to year ended December 31, 2004."
-(3) EBITDA from continuing operations, a measure used by us to evaluate performance, is defined as net income (loss) plus (less) loss (income) from - (3) EBITDA from continuing operations, a measure used by us to evaluate performance, is defined as net income (loss) plus (less) loss (income) from discontinued operations, less gain from sale of discontinued operations, less other income, plus other expenses, net interest expense, income tax expense and depreciation and amortization.
-We believe EBITDA from continuing operations is useful to investors because similar measures are frequently used by securities analysts, investors and other interested parties in the evaluation of companies in our industry.
+Indirect and selling expenses for the year ended December 31, 2006, included a second quarter pre-tax charge of approximately \$4.3 million resulting from the abandonment of our San Francisco, California leased facility and abandonment of a portion of our Lexington, Massachusetts leased facility; an approximately \$2.7 million bonus payment related to the IPO of our common stock; and a non-cash compensation charge of approximately \$1.1 million.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Operating Expenses-Indirect and Selling Expenses."
+Indirect and selling expenses for the year ended December 31, 2005, included a non-cash compensation charge of approximately \$2.1 million in December 2005 resulting from the acceleration of the vesting of all then-outstanding stock options.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Year ended December 31, 2006, compared to year ended December 31, 2005."
+EBITDA from continuing operations, a measure used by us to evaluate performance, is defined as net income (loss) plus (less) loss (income) from discontinued operations, less gain from sale of discontinued operations, less other income, plus other expenses, net interest expense, income tax expense, and depreciation and amortization.
+We believe EBITDA from continuing operations is useful to investors because similar measures are frequently used by securities analysts, investors, and other interested parties in evaluating companies in our industry.
 EBITDA from continuing operations is not a recognized term under generally accepted accounting principles and does not purport to be an alternative to net income as a measure of operating performance or to cash flows from operating activities as a measure of liquidity.
 Because not all companies use identical calculations, this presentation of EBITDA from continuing operations may not be comparable to other similarly titled measures used by other companies.
-EBITDA from continuing operations is not intended to be a measure of free cash flow for management's discretionary use, as it does not consider certain cash requirements such as interest payments, tax payments, capital expenditures and debt service.
+EBITDA from continuing operations is not intended to be a measure of free cash flow for management's discretionary use, as it does not consider certain cash requirements such as interest payments, tax payments, capital expenditures, and debt service.
 Our credit agreement includes covenants based on EBITDA from continuing operations, subject to certain adjustments.
-See "Management's discussion and analysis of financial condition and results of operations-Liquidity and Capital Resources."
-A reconciliation of net income (loss) to EBITDA from continuing operations follows:
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
+A

-Year ended December 31, 2006 2005 2004 (In thousands) 2003 2002 Net income \$11,867 \$ 2,022 \$ 3,017 \$ 2,372 \$ 789 Loss (income) from discontinued operations - - 196 (308) 503 Gain from sale of discontinued operations - (380) Other expense (income) (646) (1,489) (79) (86) (63) Interest expense 3,509 3,162 1,378 3,148 3,003 Income tax expense (benefit) 8,210 1,865 2,466 1,320 1,099 Depreciation and amortization 3,536 5,541 3,155 3,000 3,664 EBITDA from continuing operations \$26,476 \$11,101 \$ 9,753 \$ 9,446 \$ 8,995
+Year ended December 31, 2007 2006 2005 2004 2003 (1 n thousands) Net income \$40,556 \$11,867 \$ 2,022 \$3,017 \$2,372 Loss (income) from discontinued operations 196 (308) Gain from sale of discontinued operations (380) Other (income) (519) (646) (1,489) (79) (86) Interest expense 1,944 3,509 3,162 1,378 3,148 Income tax expense 28,542 8,210 1,865 2,466 1,320 Depreciation and amortization 6,316 3,536 5,541 3,155 3,000 EBITDA from continuing operations \$76,839 \$26,476 \$11,101 \$9,753 \$9,446 reconciliation of net income (loss) to EBITDA from continuing operations follows: